-Here are answers to some of the common vaccine questions we're hearing from members. (updated August 2021)
+Here are answers to some of the common vaccine and booster questions we're hearing from members. (updated February 2022)

 How many shots will I have to get?

-Yes, it is.
+Yes, they are.
 Even though the vaccine was developed quickly, it went through all the normal stages in testing.
 The studies did NOT take any shortcuts.
 It all happened so quickly thanks to amazing collaboration among experts from around the world.

 Are there side effects?